Cleer Enduro ANC review: Serious battery life and great sound

-(Pocket-lint) - The Cleer Endro ANC headphones fall on the more affordable end of the spectrum when it comes to wireless noise-cancelling cans.
+The Cleer Enduro ANC headphones fall on the more affordable end of the spectrum when it comes to wireless noise-cancelling cans.
 But, despite the relatively low cost of entry, these headphones have some serious specifications.

 As you might have guessed from the name, the Enduro ANC promise a mammoth battery life of up to 60 hours per charge, along with quick charging, when you eventually manage to wear them down.